Legislation and guidance

 - personal care facilities

-For full guidance and full list of businesses required to close please visit the GOV.UK National Lockdown guidance.
+For full guidance and full list of businesses required to remain closed please visit the GOV.UK National Lockdown guidance.

 - following the stay at home restrictions